LINGUISTICS DEPARTMENT - STANFORD UNIVERSITY

 SOME RECOMMENDED BOOKS

-There have been many CALL books, especially edited volumes, written in the past 30 years and the number has increased noticeably since the mid 1990s.
+There have been many CALL books, especially edited volumes, written in the past 30 years and the number has increased noticeably since the turn of the century.
 Here is a sample of some relatively recent ones worth looking at, but there are many more.

 SOME RECOMMENDED JOURNALS